Greenwood’s Grade 7/8 program addresses the complex needs of the adolescent learner.

 Reach-ahead opportunities: Reach-ahead math and extended French options provide additional challenge for students who have mastered core concepts.
 Students in this program can earn high school credits while in Grade 8.

-Arts major/minor program: Our Grade 7-8 Arts program allows students to experience multiple areas of the arts — visual arts, media arts, vocal and instrumental music, and dramatic arts — while having the opportunity to explore one or two areas in greater depth.
+Arts program with several choices: Our Grade 7-8 Arts program allows Grade 7 students to experience multiple areas of the arts — they choose from visual arts, media arts, vocal and instrumental music, art and design technology, and dramatic arts.
+In Grade 8, students have the opportunity to explore two of these areas in greater depth.

 Over the course of the two-year program, Grade 7/8 students also earn one high school credit for the BTT1O course (Information and Communication Technology in Business).
 The expectations of this course, which focus on the effective use of business software and technology, are integrated with core academic subjects, allowing students to optimize their use of computer software across all subjects.